Exceptional set estimates in finite fields: Introduction

-The goal of this paper is to study exceptional set estimates over finite fields, $\F_p^n$.
-Since there is no notion of ``orthogonality" in finite fields, we may define the orthogonal projections in another way.
-We first make an observation.
-Recall that for $W\in G(k,\R^n)$, $\Pi_W: \R^n\rightarrow W$ is the orthogonal projection onto $W$.
-Let $V=W^\perp\in G(n-k,\R^n)$.
-We define
+Let $p$ be a prime number and $q=p^r$.
+The goal of this paper is to study exceptional set estimates over the finite field $\F_q^n$.
+For any subspace $V\subset \Fq^n$, we can define the orthogonal projection

-so that $\pi_V(x)$ is the unique $(n-k)$-dimensional space parallel to $V$ and passing through $x$.
-We see that $\Pi_W(A)$ and $\pi_V(A)$ are identical.
-This motivates the definition of projection in finite fields.